ningxzx/blog-repo/README.md

-# ningxzx.github.io
+# Think diffrent

 Record myself and the world.

 My heart,the bird of the wilderness,has found its sky in your eyes.